copasi/copasi-dependencies/readme_linux.md

 	make
 	cd ..

-Verifying that the following files are available in the `copasi-dependencies/bin/lib` directory.
+Verifying that the following files are available in the `copasi-dependencies/bin/lib64` directory.

+	[fbergmann@localhost copasi-dependencies]$ ls bin/lib64
+	cmake                libZipper-static.a  libcrossguid.a  libf2c.a     libnuml-static.a  libsbml-static.a   libzlib.a
+	libCombine-static.a  libblas.a           libexpat.a      liblapack.a  libraptor.a       libsedml-static.a  pkgconfig

-	[fbergmann@localhost copasi-dependencies]$ ls bin/lib
+	[fbergmann@localhost copasi-dependencies]$ ls bin/lib64
+	cmake                libblas.a       libf2c.a     libnuml-static.a  libraptor.a        libzlib.a
-	libblas.a     libcppunit.la  libexpat.la  liblapack.a  libqwt.a        libraptor.a   libsbml-static.a  libSBW.so.2.10    libSBW-static.a
+	libCombine-static.a  libcrossguid.a  liblapack.a  libqwt.a          libsbml-static.a   pkgconfig
-	libcppunit.a  libexpat.a     libf2c.a     libmml.a     libqwtplot3d.a  libraptor.la  libSBW.so         libSBW.so.2.10.0  pkgconfig
+	libZipper-static.a   libexpat.a      libmml.a     libqwtplot3d.a    libsedml-static.a

 (Again if you are not compiling the GUI you won't need mml, qwt, qwtplot3d and SBW).
 If all these files are present next is COPASI:

 	git clone https://github.com/copasi/COPASI
+	cd COPASI
+	./gitTools/UpdateCopasiVersion
+	cd ..
 	mkdir build_copasi
 	cd build_copasi
-	cmake -DCMAKE_INSTALL_PREFIX=~/copasi -DCOPASI_DEPENDENCY_DIR=../copasi-dependencies/bin ../COPASI
+	cmake -DCMAKE_INSTALL_PREFIX=~/copasi -DCOPASI_DEPENDENCY_DIR=../copasi-dependencies/bin -DSELECT_QT=Qt5 -DQt5_DIR=/usr/lib64/cmake/Qt5 ../COPASI
 	make
 	make install